kyleyoung1121/TheParksDepartment/HW_Assignments/Owen_Richards_Individual_Capstone_Assessment.md

 I was assigned the primary role of frontend developer along with Ryan Williams.
 As a very basic description, we are “in charge of how we interact with the game, 3D models, and animations.
-Basically, anything visual.”.
+Basically, anything visual."
 During my past classes like Software Engineering and during my co-ops, I’ve created and learned a lot about designing an easy and efficient UI, and I hope to use that knowledge during our project.
 If I can successfully create and design all of the different 3D animals, buildings, animal pens, etc., I will be more than happy with my